oneapi-src/oneDPL/documentation/library_guide/parallel_api/execution_policies.rst

 The implementation is based on Parallel STL from the `LLVM Project <https://github.com/llvm/llvm-project/tree/main/pstl>`_.

-Follow these steps to add Parallel STL to your application:
+Follow these steps to add Parallel API to your application:

 #.
 Add ``#include <oneapi/dpl/execution>`` to your code.
    Then include one or more of the following header files, depending on the algorithms you